 Communication and promotion

 Through its website and monthly newsletter, the Paris IAS reports on the scientific events and publications involving its guest researchers.
 Each fellow has a page on the Institute’s website to give a brief presentation of his/her background and research project.

-From the 2017-2018 academic year onwards, all the Paris IAS fellows will be hosted at the Pavillon Victor Lyon.
-Located at the heart of the international university campus in Paris, the Pavillon is currently undergoing renovations.
-The residence will be suited for visiting researchers and their families.
-Around thirty apartments, from 1 to 5 rooms, and fully equipped will be available for Paris IAS fellows.
+Since September 2017, the Paris IAS fellows have been hosted at the Pavillon Victor Lyon, located at the heart of the international university campus in Paris.
+The residence can accomodate visiting researchers with their families.
+Around twenty apartments, from 2 to 5 rooms, and fully equipped are for Paris IAS fellows.

 Help with administrative tasks and obtaining visas